 4. Stuffed Animals

-Henry is not totally into his animals yet but we do like giving them voices and names and he seems to be getting more interested.
+Henry went from not being much into his animals to LOVING his soft toys and cuddling them.
+He knows them all by name.
 We have the knit dolls from Cuddle & Kind, Blabla Dolls, and he loves his singing peekaboo elephant!
-Actually he’s enjoyed this for a few months, but REALLY started laughing at and grabbing it just this week.
+Actually he’s enjoyed Elephant for a few months, but REALLY started laughing at and grabbing it just this week.

 5. WALKER: Melissa & Doug Chomper Walker